Marcelovqvd/Marcelovqvd/README.md

 ## Welcome to my Github!! 👋

-My name is Marcelo.
+Hey, I`m Marcelo.
 I am from São Paulo and I love coding, learning about science and listen to Rock and Roll.

-My main focus is working as a back-end developer with nodeJS.
+My main focus is working as a front-end developer with React.

 Get in touch: